erziebart/geo-grapher/README.md

 # geo-grapher
-Parametric graph which can change over time
+parametric graph which can change over time